kubernetes/kubernetes/docs/services.md

 ![Services overview diagram](services_overview.png)

+By default, the choice of backend is random.
+Client-IP-based session affinity can be selected by setting `service.spec.sessionAffinity` to  `"ClientIP"`.

 ### Why not use round-robin DNS?

 A question that pops up every now and then is why we do all this stuff with